shuup/shuup-guide/source/orders.rst

    .. note::
-      A separate refund line will be created if returning both a quanity and an amount for a particular line.
+      A separate refund line will be created if returning both a quantity and an amount for a particular line.

 5. Click the `Add More Refunds` button to add additional refund forms.